KISDinteractive/embedded_ai_22w/sessions/Session3_Background/README.md

 ## Turing Machine

-- Theoretical concept of the modern computer by the mathematican Alan Turing.
+- Theoretical concept of the modern computer by the mathematician Alan Turing.
 - Foundation of the research field of computer science.
 - Also see ["Interactive Systems [Fundamentals]"](https://github.com/KISDinteractive/fundamentals22w) for details.